Paparazzo may face charges in Justin Bieber car chase

 When the bill was approved, the California Newspaper Publishers Association warned it could lead to needless prosecutions of journalists traveling to the scene of emergencies.

 Bieber, whom police described as polite and cooperative when pulled over, was issued a traffic ticket for speeding and was released.
-He was cited for driving 80 mph (129 kph) in a 65 mph (105 kph)zone.
+He was cited for driving 80 mph in a 65 mphzone.

-But a Los Angeles city councilman who happened to be driving on that portion of the freeway at the time said the Fisker Karma that roared past him was doing at least 100 mph (160 kph).
+But a Los Angeles city councilman who happened to be driving on that portion of the freeway at the time said the Fisker Karma that roared past him was doing at least 100 mph.

 "He was driving in a careless, reckless fashion," Councilman Dennis Zine told Reuters earlier this month.